5 haunted places in KL you must not visit in Halloween 2021

 4. Mimaland, Gombak

-A popular spot for local tourists in the 80s and 90s, Mimaland was a water theme park that shut its doors in 1994 and has since been left to decay.
+A popular spot for local tourists in the 80s and 90s has become one of the most popular haunted places in KL, Mimaland was a water theme park that shut its doors in 1994 and has since been left to decay.
 While there haven’t been any official ghost sightings, visitors describe the place as unmistakably eerie.
 The park was plagued with calamity after calamity while in operation, beginning with the freak death of a Singaporean tourist, and not long after, a landslide completely destroyed the pool in the early 90s.
 Since shutting its doors, the place has been left to be taken over by nature, leaving it in a state of dereliction ripe for haunting.

 Abandoned Highland Towers.
 Would you enter?
 Photo credit: themosthauntedplaces.blogspot.sg